PyGSDR/PyGS/instruction_gsd.md

     - Can be set to False if already have a raw result from the search.
     - In such a case, a raw pickle file will be loaded.

-- **CombineRawResult**:
-    - the default setting is True to combine results via all search windows.
+- **CombineRawResult**: the default setting is True to combine results via all search windows.
     - ```CombineRawResult=True```
     - Can be set to False if already have a combined result.
     - In such a case, a combined pickle file will be loaded.

-- **GetMoreInfo**: the default setting is True to calculate the average parameters, etc., within the flux rope interval.
+- **GetMoreInfo**: the default setting is True to calculate the flux rope parameters.
     - ```GetMoreInfo=True```
     - Can be set to False if already have detailed info.
     - In such a case, a detailed info pickle file will be loaded.